InfiniTimeOrg/InfiniTime/docs/developer-documentation/index.md

 ### Simple method to generate a font

 If you want to generate a basic font containing only numbers and letters, you can use the above settings but instead of specifying a range, simply list the characters you need in the Symbols field and leave the range blank.
 This is the approach used for the PineTimeStyle watchface.
 This works well for fonts which will only be used to display numbers, but will fail if you try to add a colon or other punctuation.

 * Open the [LVGL font converter](https://lvgl.io/tools/fontconverter)
 * Name : open_sans_light
 * Size : 150
 * Bpp : 1 bit-per-pixel
 * Do not enable font compression and horizontal subpixel hinting
 * Load the file `open_sans_light.tff` (use the file in this repo to ensure the version matches) and specify the following symbols : `0123456789`
 * Click on Convert, and download the file `open_sans_light.c` and copy it in `src/DisplayApp/Fonts`
 * Add the font .c file path to src/CMakeLists.txt (search for jetbrains to find the appropriate location/format)
 * Add an LV_FONT_DECLARE line in src/libs/lv_conf.h (as above)

 #### Navigation font

-To create the navigtion.ttf I use the web app [icomoon](https://icomoon.io/app) this app can import the svg files from the folder *src/displayapp/icons/navigation/unique* and create a ttf file the project for the site is *lv_font_navi_80.json* you can import it to add or remove icons
+To create the navigtion.ttf I use the web app [icomoon](https://icomoon.io/app).
+This app can import the svg files from the folder *src/displayapp/icons/navigation/unique* and create a ttf file the project for the site is *lv_font_navi_80.json* you can import it to add or remove icons